Media Matters for America: Rush Limbaugh "phony soldiers"

-In September 2007, Media Matters reported on conservative radio talk show host Rush Limbaugh saying Iraq War veterans opposed to the war were "the phony soldiers".
+In September 2007, Media Matters reported that conservative radio talk show host Rush Limbaugh had called Iraq War veterans opposed to the war "phony soldiers".
 Limbaugh later said he was speaking of only one soldier, Jesse Macbeth, who had falsely claimed to have been decorated for valor but had never seen combat.
 Limbaugh said he was the victim of a "smear" by Media Matters, which had taken his comments out of context and selectively edited them.
-After Limbaugh published what he said was the entire transcript of the phony soldiers discussion, Media Matters reported that over 90 seconds was omitted without "notation or ellipsis to indicate that there is, in fact, a break in the transcript."
-Limbaugh told National Review that the gap between referring to "phony soldiers" and MacBeth was a delay because his staff printed out an ABC news story that reported on what it called "phony soldiers" and that his transcript and audio edits were "for space and relevance reasons, not to hide anything."
+After Limbaugh published what he said was the entire transcript of the "phony soldiers" discussion, Media Matters reported that over 90 seconds was omitted without "notation or ellipsis to indicate that there is, in fact, a break in the transcript".
+Limbaugh told National Review that the gap between referring to "phony soldiers" and MacBeth was a delay because his staff printed out an ABC news story that reported on what it called "phony soldiers" and that his transcript and audio edits were "for space and relevance reasons, not to hide anything".
 The Associated Press, CNN, and ABC reported on the controversy, as political satirist and fictional pundit Stephen Colbert lampooned Limbaugh and his defenders saying: "Hey, Media Matters, you want to end offensive speech?
 Then stop recording it for people who would be offended."